citrix/citrix-daas-rest-go/citrixorchestration/docs/UpdateMachineRequestModel.md

 HasPublishedName returns a boolean if a field has been set.

+### SetPublishedNameNil

+`func (o *UpdateMachineRequestModel) SetPublishedNameNil(b bool)`

+ SetPublishedNameNil sets the value for PublishedName to be an explicit nil

+### UnsetPublishedName
+`func (o *UpdateMachineRequestModel) UnsetPublishedName()`

+UnsetPublishedName ensures that no value is present for PublishedName, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)